-Master in Project Management is designed to enable individuals to manage complex projects of today through modern project management approaches.
-MPM is a one-year evening program comprising 30 credit hours spread over two semesters.
-Ten courses are required to graduate.
+Master in Project Management (Regular/Weekend) is designed to provide individuals with cutting edge insights of project management to manage complex projects.
+Through this one year degree program, students can gain actionable knowledge for real-world challenges which goes beyond traditional project management fundamentals.
+The classes are offered on weekdays (Monday to Friday) as well as on Weekends (Friday to Sunday).
+It comprises of 30 credit hours spread over two semesters.
+Minimum ten courses are required to graduate.
 The maximum time to complete the degree is 4 years.

 PM5102 Fundamentals of Project Management

 PM5104 Cost and Financial Management for Project Management

 PM 5201 Project Scheduling, Planning and Time Management